RealPeha/telegraff/README.md

 ## Telegraff
-A progressive Node.js framework for building bots using Typescript decorators.
+A progressive Node.js Telegram Bot framework for building bots using Typescript decorators.
 Based on [Telegraf](https://github.com/telegraf/telegraf "Telegraf")

 ### New features in addition to features from Telegraff
 - Dependency injection (services)